How to filter PFAS from drinking water?

 2 sources to quickly understand the extent of the damage:

 1 - The Le Monde article below presents a map, the result of a collaborative survey, showing for the first time the extent of Europe's contamination by PFAS, persistent toxic pollutants.
 The map reveals 20 PFAS-producing factories, over 17,000 detected contaminated sites, 232 industrial users of PFAS, and around 21,500 presumed contaminated sites, including military bases and industries.
-Over 2,100 "hot spots" with concentrations hazardous to health were identified.
+More than 2,100 "hot spots" with concentrations hazardous to health were identified.
 These data underline the importance of managing PFAS pollution in Europe.

 2- Most of our exposure to PFAS, particularly PFOA and PFOS, comes from water and food.
 French regulations, following the European Directive, set thresholds for PFAS in drinking water to be applied from 2026 (500 ng/L for all PFAS and 100 ng/L for 20 specific PFAS).
 However, these thresholds are deemed insufficient, as they are not based on the latest scientific knowledge.
 Other countries, such as Denmark and the USA, have set much stricter standards (Denmark has chosen to apply a standard of 2 ng/L for the sum of 4 PFAS).
 In France, the Anses has set a maximum value of 75 ng/L for PFOA, lower than the European standard (in the USA, the Environmental Protection Agency (US-EPA) has proposed a standard for PFOA of 4 ng/L).